-Regular practical sessions will help to develop your chemical techniques and laboratory skills, which will be invaluable for future science related careers.
-These practical sessions are closely linked to the theory taught in lessons as this proves an effective way of developing your grasp of the theoretical concepts covered.
-As well as being an important subject in its own right, Chemistry is an essential requirement for medicine, dentistry and veterinary science.
+Practical sessions are closely linked to the theory taught in lessons.
+This proves an effective way of developing your grasp of the theoretical concepts covered.
+As well as being an important in its own right, this subject is an essential requirement for medicine, dentistry and veterinary science.

 2 fully equipped laboratories with access to a third, including: